1RaY-1/linux-startup/README.md

 # Note few things
 * Before making any script startup, make sure it has a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))
-* If you wanna understand how to manually make any script startup, here some links that should help you.
+* If you wanna understand how to manually make any script startup, here some links that should help you:

 https://stackoverflow.com/questions/12973777/how-to-run-a-shell-script-at-startup